egil10/riksdata/docs/README.md

 ## 📞 Need Help?

-1. Check the comprehensive guide in `DATA_FORMAT_GUIDE.md`
+1. Check the comprehensive guide in `DATA_FORMAT_GUIDE.md` (includes templates and examples)
-2. Use templates from `JSON_TEMPLATES.md`
-3. Look at existing examples in `data/cached/` and `data/static/`
+2. Look at existing examples in `data/cached/` and `data/static/`
-4. Run the automated integration script for error-free setup
+3. Run the automated integration script for error-free setup

 ## 🎨 Chart Features